Looking after yourself; taking responsibility for your life

 have done.
 We owe this to the other participants, so that: 1) they do not unjustly

 take the blame or credit; and so that: 2) they know who to ask for information.

 In a cooperative situation, where people are cooperating together to achieve a common

-goal, then there are a number of parts to be played, and each part falls to a particular
+goal, then there are a number of roles to be played, and each falls to a particular

 If someone fails to play their part, then we say they are shirking their responsibility,

 All situations are caused by other situations, and contribute causes of their own.

 Sometimes, depending on circumstances, the consequences can become a disaster over

 “For Want of a Nail” is a proverb, having numerous variations over several centuries,